theislab/scib/docs/source/scib.rst

 Metrics Wrapper Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Wrapper functions are available that compute multiple metrics and return them as a ``pandas.Dataframe``.
+For convenience, ``scib`` provides wrapper functions that, given integrated and unintegrated adata objects, apply multiple metrics and return all the results in a ``pandas.Dataframe``.
+The main function is :func:`scib.metrics.metrics`, that provides all the parameters for the different metrics.
+The remaining functions call the :func:`scib.metrics.metrics` for preconfigured subsets of metrics based on runtime.

 .. autosummary::
     :toctree: api/